SourLemonJuice/i18nglish.c/README.md

 #### Simply start

 You can run it with `--help` to get all flags.\
 um...
-In simplest case it looked like...
+In simplest case, it looked like...

 ```text
 $ ./i18nglish.out -- hello world